v2sCollections/City-of-Dreams/Troubleshooting FAQ.md

 6)Go here > G:\SteamLibrary\steamapps\common\Cyberpunk 2077\bin\x64\     and Rename "dxgi.dll" to "d3d12.dll"

-7) Disable the appearance mod menu mod in Vortex
+7) Disable the appearance mod menu mod in Vortex.

-8) Disable the UHD Splash screen mod in Vortex
+8) Disable the UHD Splash screen mod in Vortex.

-9) Disable the QHD intro mod in Vortex (edited)
+9) Disable the QHD intro mod in Vortex.

 10) Disable/Uninstall the reshade if you have installed and ran the program